 Caffeic acid (0.02%) noted to be higher in green and cherry olives relative to black with hydroxycaffeic acid present

-Olive leaf supplements are primarily a concentrated source of tyrosol and hydroxytyrosol, elenolic acid, and mostly the conjugates binding tyrosol and elenolic acid (ligstroside) and hydroxytyrosol and elenolic acid (oleuropein) with some other phenolics
+Olive leaf supplements are primarily a concentrated source of tyrosol, hydroxytyrosol, qne elenolic acid.
+They also consist of conjugates binding tyrosol and elenolic acid (ligstroside) and hydroxytyrosol and elenolic acid (oleuropein) with some other phenolics.

 With studies on the fruits of olive finding: